-In this module, you will become familiar with three major stem changes that some masculine nouns undergo in the plural, learn several feminine nouns that undergo stem changes in plural, and practice recognizing plural nouns and their meanings by reading authentic Ukrainian street signs.
+In this module, you will become familiar with three major stem changes that some masculine nouns undergo in the plural, learn several feminine nouns that undergo stem changes in plural, and practice recognizing plural nouns and their meanings by reading authentic Ukrainian business signs.

-In this module, you will learn the main exceptions from the regular rules of plural formation and become familiar with the most common Ukrainian nouns that exist either only in plural form or only in singular form.
+In this module, you will learn the main exceptions to the regular rules of plural formation and become familiar with the most common Ukrainian nouns that exist either only in plural form or only in singular form.

 In this module, you will learn the three vocative case endings for singular masculine nouns and the stem changes that occur in several nouns in vocative case.
 You will also practice matching various forms of address to different communicative situations.